 Thoma's visual arts grants support curatorial research and planning, arts writing, publications, exhibitions and performances, lectures, symposia, and educational events.

-The Thoma Foundation was established to distinguish Chicago couple Carl and Marilynn Thoma’s initiatives in, and support of, visual art.
+The Thoma Foundation was established to distinguish Chicago couple Carl and Marilynn Thoma’s initiatives in, and support of, the visual arts.

 Tremaine supports projects that seek to expand career opportunities for visual artists, as well as skills building, networking, and learning programs for curators.